QuentinVillotta/audit-files-downloader/README.md

 ## Setup Instructions

+Cloned the GitHub repository to your local machine

 Before running the code, you have two options for installing dependencies: using either `pip` or `conda`.

 ### Dependencies Installation with Pip